vchkhr/wellnest/README.md

 ### 1. Clone the Repository and setup Environment

-1. Select the last `challenge-x` branch.
-2. Clone the repository and open their folder in the Terminal.
+1. Clone the repository and open their folder in the Terminal.
-3. Fill in the `.env` file.
+2. Fill in the `.env` file.
 Create it using the `.env.example`.\
 Use `DATABASE_HOST=localhost` to use without Docker, or\
 `DATABASE_HOST=database` to use with Docker.
-4. Run `npm install` in the console.
+3. Run `npm install` in the console.

 ### 2a.
 Use without Docker
 1. Run `rails db:setup` in the console.